NHDNUG/nhdnug.github.io/_drafts/2012-10-18-Fitter,-Happier,-More-Productive-Developer.md

+---
+date : 2012-10-18
----﻿date : 2012-10-18title : Fitter, Happier, More Productive Developerdescription : How happiness can affect our productivity and how we can control how we feel about our work.
-Resources / inspiration for the talk include; Happiness Advantage, Outliers, Blink, Jiro Dreams of Sushi along with personal experiencelocation : Lone Star College - Montgomeryspeaker : Johathon Birkholzbio : speakerurl : email : twitter : sponsor : logo : ---
+title : Fitter, Happier, More Productive Developer description : How happiness can affect our productivity and how we can control how we feel about our work.
+Resources / inspiration for the talk include; Happiness Advantage, Outliers, Blink, Jiro Dreams of Sushi along with personal experience location : Lone Star College - Montgomery speaker : Johathon Birkholz bio : speakerurl : email : twitter : sponsor : logo :
+---